Okim343/Project-Sales-Prediction/README.md

 **What it does**:

-- Imports fresh data from PostgreSQL database
+- Imports fresh data from PostgreSQL database (using direct import for data completeness)
+- Validates data freshness to ensure recent data is available
-- Processes and cleans the sales data
+- Processes and cleans the sales data with improved timezone handling
 - Creates time series features
-- Generates 90-day forecasts for all SKUs
+- Generates 90-day forecasts for all SKUs using normal rounding (to nearest integer)
 - Saves forecasts directly to the database (`public.sku_forecats_90_days` table)
 - No user interaction required